cnvrg/remaining-useful-life/train_readme.md

-You can use this blueprint to clean and validate data in order to further train cnn model to predict results for if a machine is likely to fail within given cycles or not using your own customized dataset.
-In order to clean the data you will be needed to provide: --raw_train_data raw data uploaded by the user on the platform --common_letter_numeric get the name of the id column by the user --label_encoding_cols list of columns to be label encoded by the user --scaler the common letter in all numeric variables --numeric_features list of numeric features --meta_columns columns other than the numeric features --sequence_length length of the sequence --upper_limit upper limit of cycles --lower_limit lower limit of cycles

-You would need to provide 1 folder in s3 where you can keep your training data

-remaining_useful_life: Folder containing the training data "raw_train_data.csv" and the test data file on which to predict, "raw_test_data.csv"
-Directions for use:

-Click on Use Blueprint button

-You will be redirected to your blueprint flow page
+Use this blueprint to tailor-train a convolutional neural network (CNN) model with your customized dataset to predict when a company asset is likely to fail within given cycles.

+To clean and validate the data on which to further train the model, provide one folder in the S3 Connector containing your raw training data.
+Inputs to further train the CNN model are placed in a remaining_useful_life folder containing the training data `raw_train_data.csv` file and the test data `raw_test_data.csv` file on which to make predictions.
+This blueprint also establishes an endpoint that can be used to predict RUL cycles based on the newly trained model.

+Complete the following steps to train a RUL-predictor model:
+1. Click the **Use Blueprint** button.
+The cnvrg Blueprint Flow page displays.
-In the flow, edit the following tasks to provide your data:
+2. In the flow, click the **S3 Connector** task to display its dialog.

-In the S3 Connector task:
+   * Within the **Parameters** tab, provide the following Key-Value pair information:

-Under the bucketname parameter provide the bucket name of the data Under the prefix parameter provide the main path to where the input file is located In the Data-Preprocessing task:
+     - Key: `bucketname` - Value: enter the data bucket name
+     - Key: `prefix` - Value: provide the main path to the CVS file folder
+   * Click the **Advanced** tab to change resources to run the blueprint, as required.
+3. Return to the flow and click the **Data Preprocessing** task to display its dialog.
+   * Within the **Parameters** tab, provide the following Key-Value pair information:

-Under the raw_train_data parameter provide the path to the input folder including the prefix you provided in the S3 Connector, it should look like: /input/s3_connector/<prefix>/raw_train_data.csv
+     * Key: `--raw_train_data` – Value: provide the path to the S3 location with the training data in the following format: `/input/s3_connector/remaining_useful_life_data/raw_train_data.csv`
+     * Key: `--common_letter_numeric` – Value: provide the name of the ID column
+     * Key: `--numeric_features` – Value: list the numeric features in the data to be scaled or labeled
+     * Key: `--meta_columns` – Value: identify columns other than the numeric features such as ID and cycle
+     * Key: `--sequence_length` – Value: enter the length of the sequence
+     * Key: `--upper_limit` – Value: provide the upper limit of cycles
+     * Key: `--lower_limit` – Value: provide the lower limit of cycles

+     NOTE: You can use the prebuilt example data paths provided.

+   * Click the **Advanced** tab to change resources to run the blueprint, as required.
+4. Return to the flow and click the **CNN (Train)** task to display its dialog.
+   * Within the **Parameters** tab, provide the following Key-Value pair information:
+     * Key: `--x_train` – Value: provide the path to the preprocessed training data in the following format: `/input/data_preprocessing/x_train`
+     * Key: `--y_train` – Value: provide the path to preprocessed test data in the following format: `/input/data_preprocessing/y_train`
+     * Key: `--batch_size` – Value: provide the batch size to train the CNN model
+     * Key: -`-epochs` – Value: provide the path the number of epochs to train the CNN model
+     * Key: `--seed` – Value: provide the value to initialize the random number generator in the CNN model
+     * Key: `--shape_data` – Value: provide the dataframe containing multiple variables to batch predict from data preprocessing block.

-NOTE: You can use prebuilt data examples paths that are already provided
+    NOTE: You can use the prebuilt example data paths provided.

-Click on the 'Run Flow' button
-In a few minutes you will train a new rul model and deploy as a new API endpoint Go to the 'Serving' tab in the project and look for your endpoint You can use the Try it Live section with a data point similar to your input data (in terms of variables and data types) to check your model
-You can also integrate your API with your code using the integration panel at the bottom of the page Congrats!
-You have trained and deployed a custom model that detects the number of cycles under which the machine is going to fail
+   * Click the **Advanced** tab to change resources to run the blueprint, as required.
+ 5. Return to the flow and click the **Batch Predict** task to display its dialog.
+   * Within the **Parameters** tab, provide the following Key-Value pair information:
+     * Key: `--x_test` – Value: provide the path to the test dataset in the following format: /input/s3_connector/remaining_useful_life_data/raw_test_data.csv
+     * Key: `--cnn` – Value: provide the path to trained model in the following format: /input/cnn/cnn_model.h5
+     * Key: `--shape_data` – Value: provide the shape dataframe path in the following format: /input/data_preprocessing/shape_data.csv
+   * Click the **Advanced** tab to change resources to run the blueprint, as required.
+ 5. Click the **Run** button.
+The cnvrg software launches the training blueprint as set of experiments, generating a trained RUL-predictor model and deploying it as a new API endpoint.
+6. Track the blueprint's real-time progress in its Experiments page, which displays artifacts such as logs, metrics, hyperparameters, and algorithms.
+7. Click the **Serving** tab in the project and locate your endpoint.
+8. Complete one or both of the following options:
+   * Use the Try it Live section with any data to check the model's predictions.
+   * Use the bottom integration panel to integrate your API with your code by copying in your code snippet.

+A custom model and API endpoint, which can predict the number of cycles until an asset fails, have now been trained and deployed.
+If also using the Batch Predict task, a trained RUL-predictor model that makes batch predictions has now been deployed.
+To learn how this blueprint was created, click [here](https://github.com/cnvrg/remaining-useful-life).